BroadcomMFD/broadcom-product-scripts/endevor/Field-Developed-Programs/SonarQube-interface-to-Endevor/README.md

     7. Run SonarQube Analysis
     8. Bypass SonarQube waiting

-Within **C1UEXTR7.rex**, you can easily adopt the requesting text strings you prefer to support.
+The **C1UEXTR7.rex** member supports the examples shown, but you can adopt support for your own text strings to turn on or off requests.

 ## Python item